2026 model brief

 The benchmark trap is still the easiest way to buy the wrong model

 The current official product pages are more informative than most benchmark threads because they expose what the vendors are actually selling.
 OpenAI is selling an ecosystem with built-in tools, search, and execution.
-Anthropic is selling reliability on coding, agentic work, computer use, memory, and higher-fidelity vision.
-Google is selling model capability plus grounding, multimodality, and cloud leverage.
+Anthropic is selling reliability on coding, agentic work, computer use, long context, and high-trust review.
+Google is selling model capability plus grounding, multimodality, distribution, and cloud leverage.

 That is why raw benchmark talk is often a distraction.
 The most expensive failure mode is not picking the model that scored two points lower on a leaderboard.
 It is picking the ecosystem that forces awkward routing, weak governance, higher review burden, or a tool stack your team will not really use.